 The healthcare sector is facing multiple problems both in Romania and Ukraine.
 Among the most important issues to mention: the state and endowment of healthcare facilities, number of beds per capita, emigration of doctors and healthcare professionals, a decrease in the number of hospitals (for Ukraine), life expectancy below the EU average.
-While in Romania there is an increasing trend in number of beds per 10 000 people, given by the decrease of the resident population, as the number of beds is constant, in Ukraine the same indicator follows a decreasing trend based on data available for 3 of the 5 oblasts.
-This data corroborated with lower life expectancy rates and higher mortality rates for Ukrainean eligible area indicates a strong intervention need.
 There is also a strong need for prevention and screening programmes.